Make your own car decal or stickers today.

 It was a fun project, and the decal holds up well after a few months.

 To make sure yours will have a long life get a good quality permanent vinyl.
 My favorite for outdoor signs and cars is the Oracal 651 or 751.
-They are designed to hold up well in rain, snow and will keep their colors too.
+They are designed to hold up well in rain, and snow and will keep their colors too.
 No UV damage here.

 Clean your car or car window with soapy water and dry it with a lint-free cloth.